seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 Programming Guide (Android)
 =============================

-HKWirelessHD SDK is a set of header files, libraries and documentations to help developers create Android apps that can control Harman Kardon Omni speakers to play audio wirelessly.
+HKWirelessHD SDK is a set of header files, libraries and documentation to help developers create Android apps that can control Harman Kardon Omni speakers to play audio wirelessly.

-In this document, we describe only about Android version of HKWirelessHD SDK.
+In this document, we describe the Android version of HKWirelessHD SDK.

 **Key Features of HKWirelessHD**